openebs/openebs/contribute/design/1.x/csi/20190107-cStor-volume-resize.md

 - CSI controller will get gRPC resize request from kubernetes-csi external-resizer controller(when pvc storage field is updated).
 - CSI controller acquire lease and checks is there any ongoing resize on requested volume if yes then CSI controller will return error.
-If volume size is upto date (i.e cvc.spec.capacity == cvc.status.capacity) then CSI controller updates CVC spec capacity with latest size.
+If volume size is up to date (i.e cvc.spec.capacity == cvc.status.capacity) then CSI controller updates CVC spec capacity with latest size.
   Example status: status of CVC when resize request is in progress.